apptainer/apptainer-userdocs/running_services.rst

 .. _sec:instances:

-apptainer v2.4 introduced the concept of *instances* allowing users to run services in apptainer.
+The concept of *instances* allows users to run services in Apptainer.
 This page will help you understand instances using an elementary example followed by a more useful example running an NGINX web server using instances.
 In the end, you will find a more detailed example of running an instance of an API that converts URL to PDFs.

 To begin with, suppose you want to run an NGINX web server outside of a container.
 On Ubuntu, you can simply install NGINX and start the service by: